 Usually not!
 While it is possible for an employee’s pension scheme to be a qualifying scheme for auto-enrolment purposes, in practice it is extremely rare.
 Your employee should check with their pension provider and give you written confirmation before you assume that their pension will fulfil your legal obligations.

 That said, there is nothing to stop you from paying into your employee’s personal pension scheme if you wish.
 However, if it is not a qualifying scheme, then your employee must also be enrolled in your workplace pension, and can then opt out if they choose.
-Take care when pension re-enrolment comes around as, if they opted out more than 12 months previously, they will need to be re-enrolled.
+Take care when pension re-enrolment comes around because if they opted out more than 12 months previously, they will need to be re-enrolled.

-Do we complete the declaration of compliance if no one has been enrolled?
+Do we complete the declaration of compliance if no-one has been enrolled?